+I grew up in Prince Albert, Saskatchewan and graduated from St.Mary High School in June of 2017.
 Throughout my years in grade school, I was involved with Girl Guides of Canada both as a member and volunteer mentor for the younger girls.
 The program has taught me independence, respect, and the importance of friendship, teamwork, and collaboration while allowing for once in a lifetime opportunities and surfacing my passions to camp and travel.
-I strongly believe that traveling is a powerful form of education and that camping helps people construct a grateful attitude towards life.
+I strongly believe that travelling is a powerful form of education and that camping helps people construct a grateful attitude towards life.
 I hope to works these beliefs and ideas from my personal experiences into my teaching style to help combine my passions with my career.

 My family members are major sports enthusiasts and although I do not competitively play a sport myself, I enjoy cheering on my brothers, watching professional leagues and being a part of intermural teams.
 I am looking forward to joining a teacher team where we can learn and grow alongside each other.

 Technology is continually becoming a greater factor in our everyday lives and it is important to develop a professional online presence in order to successfully obtain a career in the Education field.
-I am excited about the opportunity to develop a polished e-portfolio that I can carry with me in my future endeavors.
+I am excited about the opportunity to develop a polished e-portfolio that I can carry with me in my future endeavours.
 I hope to continue to present myself to the world in a professional manner, express my thoughts and ideas in a sophisticated format, and communicate with those who I have professional relationships with through my e-portfolio.